Zig-Index/registry/README.md

 # Zig Index Registry

-**Zig Index is an independent and unofficial registry of Zig packages and applications.
+**Zig Index is an independent and unofficial registry of Zig projects.
 It is not affiliated with, endorsed by, or maintained by the Zig Software Foundation or any of its founders.
-All packages, libraries, and applications listed on this website are owned and maintained by their respective developers and the community.
+All projects listed on this website are owned and maintained by their respective developers and the community.
 No ownership or responsibility is claimed over any third-party software hosted or indexed.
 I do not own or claim any rights to trademarks, logos, or names referenced or displayed; all such assets belong to their respective owners.**

 ## 🌟 Overview

-Zig Index is a community-driven registry for discovering and sharing Zig packages, libraries, and applications.
+Zig Index is a community-driven registry for discovering and sharing Zig projects.
 It provides:

-- **📦 Package Discovery**: Browse and search through curated Zig packages
+- **📦 Project Discovery**: Browse and search through curated Zig projects
-- **🚀 Application Showcase**: Find tools and software built with Zig
+- **🚀 Project Showcase**: Find tools and software built with Zig
 - **📊 Live Statistics**: Real-time GitHub stats (stars, forks, issues)
 - **📖 README Display**: View project documentation directly
 - **🔧 Installation Commands**: Copy-to-clipboard `zig fetch` commands
 - **👤 Developer Profiles**: View contributors and their Zig projects
-- **🔍 Advanced Search**: Filter by category, license, and more
+- **🔍 Advanced Search**: Filter by category, license, topic, and more

 ## 📁 Structure

 ```
-repositories/
-├── applications/           # Applications built with Zig
-│   ├── bun.json           # Bun JavaScript runtime
+database/
+├── username/              # GitHub username or organization
-│   ├── tigerbeetle.json   # TigerBeetle database
+│   ├── repo-name.json     # Repository details
-│   └── zig-compiler.json  # Zig compiler itself
+│   └── another-repo.json
-└── packages/              # Zig libraries and packages
-    ├── capy.json          # Cross-platform GUI library
-    ├── logly.json         # Logging library
-    ├── mach.json          # Game engine & graphics toolkit
-    ├── zig-std.json       # Standard library docs
-    └── zls.json           # Zig Language Server
+└── another-user/
+    └── project.json
 ```

 ## ➕ Adding Your Project